 Day 2 Portland Itinerary – Gardens & Nob Hill

-International Rose Test Garden address is 400 SW Kingston Avenue.
+International Rose Test Garden‘s address is 400 SW Kingston Avenue.
 There are over 10,000 rose bushes of approximately 650 varieties in the garden.
 The roses bloom from April to October, with the peak coming in June.
 Furthermore, it is the oldest continuously operating public rose test garden in the US.
 It was founded in 1917 on the hills of Washington Park.
 Is also one of the best places to take pictures in Portland.

-Nob Hill in the Afternoon
+Portland Itinerary – Visiting Nob Hill in the Afternoon

 One of the best views of the city and Mount Hood you will find from Nob Hill.
-Also known as the Alphabet District or Northwest Portland is Nob Hill is an upscale neighborhood where out-of-towners and bougie locals go shopping and to great restaurants.
+Also known as the Alphabet District or Northwest Portland Nob Hill is an upscale neighborhood where out-of-towners and bougie locals go shopping and to great restaurants.
 It’s accessible by public transportation (Trimet’s line 15).
-But with crosswalks and pedestrian paths at every turn, you can go through Nob Hill by foot.
-Walking along 21st and 23rd is also a great way to take advantage of the trendy shops and eateries.
+But with crosswalks and pedestrian paths at every turn, you can go through Nob Hill on foot.
+Walking along the 21st and 23rd is also a great way to take advantage of the trendy shops and eateries.

 At the center, you will find a beautiful mansion.

 Pittock Mansion is situated 1,000 feet above the city.
 The Pittock Mansion was built in 1914 by Henry Pittock and his wife and is beautiful architecture and nature around.
-The gardens hill offer a wonderful panorama of the city and Mount Hood.
+Gardens hill offers a wonderful panorama of the city and Mount Hood.
 It’s no doubt one of the best places to take pictures in Portland.
 The address is 3229 NW Pittock Drive.
 Cost is: Adults $12, Seniors (65+) $10, Youth (ages 6–18) $8.
 But if you want to see the gardens alone, the house outside, and the spectacular view of Portland, you don’t need to buy a ticket.
 Only an interior tour requires a ticket.

 There is also Forest Park in the Nob Hill area.
 There are 70 miles of trails, which are enjoyed by visitors and locals alike.